 Des Moines Habitual Offender Lawyer

-At Clark and Sears Law, PLLC, we defend the rights and liberties of good people who are accused of bad things.
+At Clark & Sears Law, we defend the rights and liberties of good people who are accused of bad things.
 A good Des Moines habitual offender attorney might be able to save you from paying thousands in fines and spending years in prison, away from your family.

-The criminal defense lawyers at Clark and Sears Law, PLLC, are based in Des Moines and Ankeny and represent good people who are accused of bad things throughout Polk County and the rest of Iowa.
+The criminal defense lawyers at Clark & Sears Law, are based in Des Moines and Ankeny and represent good people who are accused of bad things throughout Polk County and the rest of Iowa.

 Habitual Offender: Driving While Barred

 If you're charged with driving while barred, find out what you need to do to get a temporary restricted license (or to get your full license reinstated.)

 Habitual Offender: Minimum of 3 years in Prison